-Year Ended December 31,
+Year Ended Decem ber 31,

-2021 2020
+2022 2021

 Revenues:

-Membership fees and related services 16.1% 30.3%
+Membership fees and related services 7.7% 16.1%

-Recruitment services 76.2% 66.5%
+Recruitment services 58.5% 76.2%

-Contracted software development 5.0% -%
+Contracted software development 31.8% 5.0%

-Consumer advertising and marketing solutions 2.7% 3.2%
+Consumer advertising and marketing solutions 2.0% 2.7%

 Membership Fees and Related Services.
 We offer paid membership subscriptions through our NAPW Network, a women-only professional networking organization, operated by our wholly-owned subsidiary.
-Members gain access to networking opportunities through a members-only website at www.iawomen.com and "virtual" events which occur in a webcast setting as well as through in-person networking at approximately over a 100 local chapters nationwide, additional career and networking events such as the National Networking Summit Series, Power Networking Events and the PDN Network events.
+Members gain access to networking opportunities through a members-only website at www.iawomen.com and "virtual" events which occur in a webcast setting, as well as through in-person networking local chapters nationwide, additional career and networking events such as the National Networking Summit Series, Power Networking Events and the PDN Network events.
 NAPW members also receive ancillary (non-networking) benefits such as educational discounts, shopping, and other membership perks.
 The basic package is the Initiator level, which provides online benefits only.
-Upgrades to an Innovator membership include the Initiator benefits as well as membership in local chapters, and access to live in-person events.
+Upgrades to an Innovator membership include the Initiator benefits, as well as membership in local chapters, and access to live in-person events.
 The most comprehensive level, the Influencer, provides all the aforementioned benefits plus admission to exclusive "live" events and expanded opportunities for marketing and promotion, including the creation and distribution of a press release, which is prepared by professional writers and sent over major newswires.
 Additionally, all memberships offer educational programs with discounts or at no cost, based on the membership level.
 NAPW Membership is renewable and fees are payable on an annual or monthly basis, with the first fee payable at the commencement of the membership.
 We offer to new purchasers of our NAPW memberships the opportunity to purchase a commemorative wall plaque at the time of purchase.
 They may purchase up to two plaques at that time.